 - Turn your dough out onto a large piece of plastic wrap and bring your dough together into a disc.
 Wrap the dough and place it into the refrigerator for 30 minutes.
 This rest period will allow your butter to cool down and your flour to fully hydrate.

-Place your dough on a lightly-floured surface.
+- Place your dough on a lightly-floured surface.
 Using a rolling pin flatten your dough out to roughly a 10 by 12-inch rectangle (the measurement doesn’t need to be exact).
 Fold the shorter edges towards the middle like a letter.
-Wrap your dough in plastic wrap and refrigerate for another 30 minutes.

 Make the Filling

-Once the vegetables are tender, add in the raisins and frozen peas.
-Check your filling for seasoning and move your filling into a heat proof container.
-Allow your filling to cool completely before assembling your empanada, warm filling will melt the butter in your dough!
+- Once the vegetables are tender, add in the raisins and frozen peas.
+Check your filling for seasoning and move your filling into a heat proof container.75 grams raisins, 60 grams peas

 Assemble your Empanada

-Divide the dough into 12 equal portions, about 58 grams each.
+- Divide the dough into 12 equal portions, about 58 grams each.
 Round each portion of dough into a ball, place each dough ball on a baking sheet and cover with plastic wrap.
 Refrigerate the dough for 15 minutes before proceeding.

-Place the unbaked empanada on your baking sheet and refrigerate while you shape the remaining dough portions.
+- Place the unbaked empanada on your baking sheet and refrigerate while you shape the remaining dough portions.

-Bake the empanadas until they are golden brown, about 15 to 20 minutes.
+- Bake the empanadas until they are golden brown, about 15 to 20 minutes.
 Remove the baking sheets from the oven and carefully place your empanadas on a wire rack to cool slightly.

-Empanadas are best enjoyed fresh out of the oven.
-Store any leftovers in an airtight container.
-To reheat, place them in a 350 F oven for 8 to 10 minutes.
+- Empanadas are best enjoyed fresh out of the oven.
+Store any leftovers in an airtight container in the refrigerator for up to 1 week.